dart-lang/site-www/src/tools/pub/publishing.md

 <aside class="alert alert-info" markdown="1">
 **Note:**
-To publish to a location other than `pub.dartlang.org`, or to prevent publication anywhere, use the `publish_to` field, as defined in the [pubspec](/tools/pub/pubspec).
+To publish to a location other than the Package site, or to prevent publication anywhere, use the `publish_to` field, as defined in the [pubspec](/tools/pub/pubspec).
 </aside>